-South Australia is jam-packed with natural beauty at every turn, however the Flinders Ranges is often not the first destination on travellers’ lists when arriving in the region.
-Having myself fallen victim to the popular stops such as endless wineries in the Barossa Valley and the endless wildlife viewing on offer on Kangaroo Island, it was not until my second visit to South Australia that I began to think outside the box and look elsewhere for my adventures.
+South Australia is jam-packed with natural beauty at every turn.
+However, the Flinders Ranges is often not the first destination on travelers’ lists.
+Having myself fallen victim to the popular spots in the Barossa Valley and Kangaroo Island, I finally branched out.
+And I think I struck magic over in the Flinders Ranges when I began hiking the Arkaba walk.

 On my second visit to South Australia I had just one goal in mind: get off the grid and enjoy some time disconnected from the world by reconnecting with nature.
 The Flinders Ranges was the perfect place to do just that.

 After a few days exploring the region, I made my way to Arkaba Homestead to walk the Arkaba Walk.